aaronpowell/keystone-6-azure-example/README.md

    az webapp config appsettings set --resource-group $rgName --name $webAppName --setting DATABASE_URL=postgres://$username%40$serverName:$password@$serverName.postgres.database.azure.com:5432/$dbName
    ```

+---

 ## Deploy with an Azure Resource Manager template

 A Resource Manager template has been created that will provision all the resources that are required, as well as setup the appropriate settings across the AppService.
 Click the button below and fill out the parameters as required to create the resources.
-Alternatively, you can create a custom template deployment via the portal and upload the file, or run the template form the Azure CLI.
+Alternatively, you can create a custom template deployment via the portal and [upload the template file](https://github.com/aaronpowell/keystone-6-azure-example/blob/main/.azure/azuredeploy.json), or [run the template form the Azure CLI](https://docs.microsoft.com/azure/azure-resource-manager/templates/deploy-cli?WT.mc_id=javascript-38807-aapowell).

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Faaronpowell%2Fkeystone-6-azure-sample%2Fmain%2F.azure%2Fazuredeploy.json)

+_The template is located at [`.azure/azuredeploy.json`](https://github.com/aaronpowell/keystone-6-azure-example/blob/main/.azure/azuredeploy.json)_

+---

 ## Storing files and images